The Price/Earnings to Growth (PEG) ratio helps investors find growth at a reasonable price.

 Calculating the PEG Ratio

-Understanding the PEG Ratio allows investors to determine a stock’s relative value by considering its earnings growth rate.
-It’s an enhancement over basic P/E analysis that incorporates future earnings expectations.
+Understanding the PEG Ratio allows investors to assess a stock’s relative value by comparing its price to earnings growth.
+It’s an enhancement over basic P/E analysis that incorporates expectations for future earnings.

 PEG Ratio Formula

-The PEG Ratio is computed by taking the Price-to-Earnings (P/E) ratio and dividing it by the company’s anticipated earnings growth rate.
+The PEG Ratio is computed by dividing the Price-to-Earnings (P/E) ratio by the company’s anticipated earnings growth rate.
 The basic PEG ratio formula is:

 PEG Ratio = (Price per Share / Earnings per Share (EPS)) / Annual EPS Growth Rate